 - Selling through more than one channel, e.g., direct, online, VARs

 Of course, there are many ways to skin the scaling cat.
 What are your strategies and methods for scaling growth?
-I'd love to hear from others' experiences.
+I'd love to hear about others' experiences.